tnsk25/cs529_final_project/README.md

 # Data link:
 CRU-Ts: https://crudata.uea.ac.uk/cru/data/hrg/

-Download the data netCDF files for all the 10 climate variables and use the Extract_Yearly/Monthly.R file(s) to convert the netCDF file into user readable csv format.
+Download the netCDF files for all the 10 climate variables and use the Extract_Yearly/Monthly.R file(s) to convert the netCDF file into user readable csv format.
 Organize each variable into a separate directory.

 Convert the yearly csv files to geojson format for each variable for each year(1901-2018) using the csvToGeojsonScript.ipynb file.